geoffrich/seattlejs-slides-2023/slides.md

 </style>

 <!--
+prerender: control whether page is turned into HTML at build time

+similarly: SSR

 We think SSR makes sense for a lot of apps. but not for everything

 Can configure on a per page (or per directory of pages) basis